 In Internal mode, once you issue a data acquisition command, the system determines when data acquisition begins.

-You can use Internal mode when you are able to send a trigger signal or "Fire Pulse" to a short-duration, pulsed source (e.g. a laser).
+You can use Internal mode when you are able to send a trigger signal or 'Fire Pulse' to a short-duration, pulsed source (e.g. a laser).
 In this case starting data acquisition also signals the pulsed source to fire.
-The Fire Pulse is fed from the Fire SMB connector on the detector.
+The Fire Pulse is fed from the Fire SMB connector on the back of the Luca.

-Internal Trigger Mode is also used with "Continuous Wave" (CW) sources (e.g. a steady-state fluorescence signal) where incoming data, for the purposes of your observation, are steady and unbroken.
+Internal Trigger Mode is also used with Continuous Wave (CW) sources (e.g. a steady-state fluorescence signal) where incoming data, for the purposes of your observation, are steady and unbroken.
 This means that acquisitions can be taken at will.